 In 1968 it was further explored (to the depth of 210 m) by an expedition from Krasnoyarsk and named – Sibirskaya Cave.

 Further advances in the exploration of this cave (and other caves in Arabika Massif) were made mainly by Ukrainian speleologists.
 There was a period in the early 1980s when many speleologists believed that caves in Arabika Massif are not too deep and not too interesting.
 The persistence and good organization of works by Ukrainian speleologists proved the opposite.
-In 1982 – 1987 Krubera Cave was further explored by Kyiv speleologists (they reached the depth of 340 m) and then it got name Voronya Cave (after a number of crows nesting near it).
+In 1982 – 1987 Krubera Cave was further explored by Kyiv speleologists (they reached the depth of 340 m) and then it got the name Voronya Cave (after a number of crows nesting near it).
 Speleologists were hard working to widen the narrow passages in order to squeeze through them – and some report that it was even a kind of mysterious feeling fuelling their efforts.

 In 2012 Gennadiy Samokhin (Ukraine) reached the current depth of 2,197 by diving 52 m deep in the terminal lake.

 Cave now is a very popular destination for the expeditions coming from many countries, as it is a kind of “Everest” in speleology.

-Currently speleologists focus on the exploration of other passages in hope to connect Krubera Cave to other nearby caves and reach a more significant length of the cave.
+Currently, speleologists focus on the exploration of other passages in the hope to connect Krubera Cave to other nearby caves and reach a more significant length of the cave.

 - Alexander Klimchouk, Krubera (Voronja) Cave.
 Encyclopedia of Caves, edited by William B. White and David C. Culver, 2012.